noun fog·horn \ˈfȯg-ˌhȯrn, ˈfäg-\

 1: a horn (as on a ship) sounded in a fog to give warning

 My name is Reinette Senum and I am a Human Foghorn.
 I have given into it.
 I can't fight it.... it's in my blood.
 My Great Great Grandfather Edward Funston's Congressional campaign was "Foghorn Funston, the Farmer's Friend."
 His son, Frederick Funston, a major general, would find himself getting yanked off the US Presidential ticket as the VP running mate of Theodore Roosevelt -- because Frederick could not stop being a human foghorn; touting a new foreign-policy known as imperialism expansionism.

 You didn't think I was serious did you?

 I can stand in one place, do nothing, and still sound like a foghorn.
-After coming to this conclusion many years ago I have relegated myself that it is my job to alert the general public of the hidden stories around us as well as beyond.
+After coming to this conclusion many years ago, I have relegated myself to knowing the understanding that it is my job to alert the general public of the hidden stories around us as well as beyond.
 I mean beyond, beyond.
 That is why you will not only hear and read about modern tales, but how tales of yesteryear continue to influence us today.